ceciliabinck/cook-with-me/README.md

 - Form Validation works correctly.
 - Login and register form are secured.
 - Can click on Recipe name which displays the information needed to make the recipe.

+# Wireframes

+I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a>.
+First I started by making a design for the desktop version, which I than translated to mobile/tablet version of the same design.
+I am not sure yet if I shoudl create a different design for tablet mode as now a days you have many different sizes for tablets.
+To get a better understanding of how the elements will be structured on the page.

+View my wireframes <a href="https://github.com/ceciliabinck/Cook-with-me/tree/master/wireframes">here</a>

 # Design Choices